 With all of its promise and peril, the Internet is a cutting-edge technology that has the potential to alter our civilization fundamentally.
 Those pledges are important to Asia, and they should be kept.
 Several Asian governments are working to promote the Internet by putting incentives for educational institutions and enterprises to connect.
 As a result, the Internet growth rate in Asia is expected to be far higher than in developed countries.

 On the other hand, Asia is concerned about thwarting any potential dangers.
-A growing number of countries have stated that they consider regulating the Internet.
+A growing number of countries have stated that they consider regulating the Internet for safety.
 Although Countries in Asia differ in their level of liberalism, there are certain similarities.
 The quality and quantity of Internet services are largely left to market forces in places like the Philippines, Hong Kong, and Japan.

 It’s a different story in countries like Singapore and Thailand, where commercial IAPs are more tightly regulated.
 No matter how you slice it, the Internet isn’t going away anytime soon in Asia.